mavnn/mavnn.github.com/source/_posts/2017-07-29-process-management-in-easynetq.markdown

 comments: true
 categories: [easynetq]
 ---

+> Update!
+Check out [RouteMaster](/routemaster-master-your-messaging-routes/) for a progress update on this.

 Back in 2015, I wrote about a [process manager](https://blog.mavnn.co.uk/easynetq-process-management/) I'd written over the top of [EasyNetQ](http://easynetq.com/).
 At the time it was released as open source, and I was pretty pleased with it.
 It allowed you to fairly quickly string